rockstardotb/amazon_reviews_sentiment_analysis/README.md

 python 3.9

-python dependencies can be found in the requirements.txt
+python dependencies can be found in the requirements.txt.
+Run 'pip install -r requirements.txt' for dependency installation.

 ## To Run
 cd /path/to/Mini_Project_Sentiment_Analysis.ipynb